FollowTheProcess/snapshot/README.md

 This format was inspired by [insta], a popular snapshot testing library in rust

 > [!TIP]
-> If you want a different format, you can implement your own!
+> If you want a different format, there is also a `TextFormatter` or you can implement your own!
 Just implement the `snapshot.Formatter` interface and pass it in
 > with the `snapshot.WithFormatter` option and you're away!

 ### 🔄 Automatic Updating